Gulbarga Fort

 The Gulbarga Fort is located in Kalaburagi in the Kalaburagi district of North Karnataka.
-It was subsequently significantly enlarged in 1347 by Al-ud-din Hasan Bahmani of the Bahmani Dynasty after he cut off his ties with the Delhi Sultanate; Islamic monuments such as mosques, palaces, tombs, and other structures were also built later within the refurbished fort.
-The Jama Masjid built later, within the fort, in 1367, is a unique structure built in Persian architectural style, fully enclosed, with elegant domes and arched columns, which is unlike any other mosque in India.
-It was built to commemorate the establishment of the dynastic rule of the Bahmani kingdom at Kalaburagi fort between 1327 and 1424.
-It remained the capital of the Bahmani Kingdom till 1424 where after the capital was shifted to Bidar Fort, as Bidar had better climatic conditions.
+The fort was originally constructed by the Hindu monarch Raja Gulchand, and it was subsequently significantly enlarged in 1347 by Ala-ud-Din Bahman Shah of the Bahmani Kingdom after he cut off his ties with the Delhi Sultanate.
+Islamic monuments such as mosques, palaces, tombs, and other structures were also built later within the refurbished fort.
+The Jama Masjid, built later within the fort in 1367, is a unique structure built in the Persian architectural style, fully enclosed with elegant domes and arched columns.
+It was built to commemorate the establishment of the dynastic rule of the Bahmani Kingdom at Gulbarga Fort between 1347 and 1424.
+It remained the capital of the Bahmani Kingdom until 1424 where after the capital was shifted to Bidar, which had better climatic conditions.

 History

 The early history of the region dates back to the 6th century when the Rashtrakutas ruled over the external areas, except Gulbarga.
 The Chalukyas won back their domain and ruled for over two hundred years.
-The Kalachuris of Kalyani succeeded them and ruled till the 12th century.
-At the end of the 12th century, it came under the reign of the Yadavas of Devagiri and the Hoysalas of Halebid.
-During this period, the Kakatiya dynasty, kings of Warangal were also powerful and took control of the present-day Kalaburagi district and Raichur district.
+The Kalachuris of Kalyani succeeded them and ruled until the 12th century.
+At the end of the 12th century, it came under the rule of the Yadavas of Devagiri and the Hoysalas of Halebid.
+During this period, the Kakatiya dynasty, kings of Warangal, were also powerful and took control of the present-day Kalaburagi district and Raichur district.

-The Kakatiya power was subdued in 1321, and the northern Deccan, including the district of Gulbarga, passed under the control of the Sultanate of Delhi.
+The Kakatiya power was subdued in 1321, and the northern Deccan, including the district of Gulbarga, passed under the control of the Delhi Sultanate.

-In the early 14th century, the Deccan was occupied by Muhammad bin Tughluq of the Delhi Sultanate, which included Gulbarga.
-The revolt of the Muslim officers appointed from Delhi resulted in the founding of the Bahmani Sultanate in 1347 by Alauddin Hassan, who chose Gulbarga (named as 'Ahsenabad' during this period) to be his capital.
-Gulbarga was the capital of the Bahmani kingdom (1347–1527) (with headquarters at the Gulbarga Fort), a newly founded independent state, until 1424 when the capital was transferred to Bidar.
+In the early 14th century, the Deccan was under the rule of Muhammad bin Tughluq of the Delhi Sultanate, whose dominions included Gulbarga.
+The revolt of the Muslim officers appointed from Delhi resulted in the founding of the Bahmani Sultanate in 1347 by Zafar Khan, who eventually chose Gulbarga (named as 'Ahsenabad' during this period) to be his capital.
+Gulbarga was the capital of the Bahmani Kingdom (with headquarters at the Gulbarga Fort) until 1424, when the capital was transferred to Bidar.
 It is said that with the establishment of the Bahmani Kingdom, the Muslim rule took firm roots in the Deccan.
-Ahmad Shah Wali Bahmani had inducted immigrants from Iraq, Iran and Central Asia, which changed the social, cultural and religious life in the Deccan but was well amalgamated with Hindu traditions.
+Bahmani sultan Ahmad Shah I Wali had inducted immigrants from Iraq, Iran and Central Asia, which changed the social, cultural and religious life in the Deccan but was well amalgamated with Hindu traditions.

-The fort was razed to the ground by the Vijayanagar Emperor but was subsequently rebuilt by the Adil Shah dynasty or Bijapur Sultanate, when the Vijayanagar empire was defeated in battle of talikota.
+The fort was razed to the ground by the Vijayanagara Empire, but was subsequently rebuilt by Yusuf Adil Shah of the Sultanate of Bijapur after Vijayanagara was defeated in 1565 in the Battle of Talikota.

-World’s longest cannon at Bahmani Fort

-The Bahmanis ruled over most of the Deccan until the late 15th and early 16th century, when the kingdom was divided into five independent states.